Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Method

-Here, we first directly introduce the application form of GMF for joint moment estimation.
-According to the expression in (1), the joint moment estimation method based on GMF can be represented as follows:
+Firstly, we introduce the concept of GMF, which is an individual-independent representation from the joint moment that combines with the subject's body parameters $\boldsymbol{q}$ (mass $m$ and height $h$ are used in this paper, which means $\boldsymbol{q} = [m, h]$).
+Similar to the expression in (\ref{eq_M_Fx}), the joint moment estimation method based on GMF can be represented as follows:

-where $\boldsymbol{E}$ denotes the GMF estimator and $\boldsymbol{R}$ denotes the GMF decoder, satisfying $\boldsymbol{R} (\boldsymbol{E} (\cdot)) \in \boldsymbol{F} (\cdot)$.
-Using the estimator to estimate the proposed GMF instead of directly estimating the joint moment, we can reduce the decrease in prediction accuracy caused by individual differences, improving the generalization performance of the joint estimation model across multiple users.
+where $M$ denotes the ground truth of joint moment, $G$ denotes the GMF generator, $E$ denotes the GMF estimator and $D$ denotes the GMF decoder, satisfying $D (E (\cdot)) \in F (\cdot)$.

+Equations of (\ref{eq_gmf_g}), (\ref{eq_gmf_e}), and (\ref{eq_gmf_d}) show the core framework of GMF-based model to achieve a better estimation: estimating the GMF instead of directly estimating the joint moment, so that the decrease in estimation accuracy caused by individual differences can be reduced.
+In other words, GMF-based model improves the generalization performance of the joint moment estimation across multiple users.

-Based on the aforementioned requirements, we design a method for generating GMF and apply it to the training of the joint moment estimation model.
-Fig.\ref{overview} illustrates the process of generating GMF.
+Based on the these inspiration, we design a method for generating GMF and apply it to the training of the joint moment estimation model.
+Fig.~\ref{overview} illustrates the process of generating GMF.
 The joint moment estimation method based on GMF leverages both the joint moment and body parameters.
 It utilizes an adaptive neural network to extract GMF that is independent of individuals.
 This feature is then used to train the estimator.
-Additionally, a decoder is trained to decode the estimated GMF into joint moment.
-It is worth noting that, unlike directly inputting body parameters into the network, this method expresses the role of body parameters in the network model more specifically, which means it can achieve the optimal mapping between hip joint kinematics and joint moment.
+Additionally, a decoder is trained to decode the estimated GMF into the joint moment.
+It is worth noting that, compared with inputting body parameters into the network directly, this method expresses the role of body parameters in the network model more specifically, which means it can achieve better optimization from training.